Today we have an interview with Lita. She placed 6th in the Open Category Level 1 in the latest Venus Index Contest.

 That’s what happens when you set a goal, take it seriously and you are ready to take action.

-When you listen to the interview, you will notice that Carla is one of those women that doesn’t ask a bunch of questions before trying something new and isn’t arguing whether it will work for her or not before she’s even attempted it.
+When you listen to the interview, you will notice that Lita is one of those women that doesn’t ask a bunch of questions before trying something new and isn’t arguing whether it will work for her or not before she’s even attempted it.

 And that’s probably the easiest road to success.
 We’ve even had people downloading the workouts and following the plans without reading the manual.
 They learned it all by experience.

 Not that we recommend skipping the manuals, but the best thing you can do is to try the system and judge by results.
 And that’s exactly what Lita did.

 After a couple of months, she got in great shape, started getting comments on her fit physique and found some wonderful women in the Venus Community.

 And when she saw the possibility to compete in one of the Venus Index Contests, she jumped right in.